wingedpig/iporg/README.md

 - Fallback to MaxMind ASN org is automatic
 - Check logs for specific issues

+**"IP not found but should be in database"**
+- If using iptoasn database: Rebuild with `iptoasn-build all` to fix multi-CIDR range bug
+- Check that the ASN is in your asns.txt file
+- Verify the prefix is announced (use debug mode: `iporg-build debug --ip=X.X.X.X --asn=N`)
+- iptoasn.com data may be incomplete for some ASNs (shows ~15k missing prefixes for AS16509)

+**"Wrong organization name (shows NON-RIPE-NCC-MANAGED-ADDRESS-BLOCK)"**
+- Rebuild iporg database to apply RIPE placeholder filtering
+- This placeholder is now automatically filtered out with fallback to RDAP

 **Overlapping ranges**
 - Run `iporg-build verify` to check
 - More specific prefixes (longer masks) are preferred